linq2db/linq2db/Source/LinqToDB.Templates/README.md

 // IMPORTANT: this will lead to load of all procedure results into list and could lead
 // to performance issues on big results GenerateProcedureResultAsList    = false;
-// Enables stored procedure methods as extensions on generated context.
-Otherwise generate
-// them as extensions on DataConnection type GenerateProceduresOnTypedContext = true;
+// Enables stored procedure methods to accept generated context object or DataConnection type GenerateProceduresOnTypedContext = true;

 /* Other generated functionality */